OCA/server-backend/group_backend/README.rst

 .. note::

-   Be aware users can only belongs to one group from the user type category (`base.module_category_user_type`).
-So your group can't implied_ids to both internal users and backend users.
+   Be aware users can only belong to one group from the user type category (`base.module_category_user_type`).
+So your other groups can't inherit both internal users and backend users.

 Usage